 Block ledgers are more transparent and easier to verify than a cloud storage provider.

 Storing data in blockchain cost a fraction of the price that traditional cloud storage providers.
-At about 8% of the cost per terabyte of what Amazon S3 charges, blockchain offers massive cost reduction.
+At about 8% of the cost per terabyte of what Amazon S3 charges, blockchain technology offers massive cost reduction.

 Block technology eliminates the need to have a central or third-party authority as transactions or verified and synchronized automatically.
 Since transactional data is stored in multiple places, this system is also relatively tamper-proof.